AmaSus01/CatPaw_OSINT/README.md

 2. How to use:
 > At first you can use 2 types of keys
 >
-> -u, --user - add here target instagram account
+> * -u, --user - add here target instagram account
 >
-> -l, --loaction - just write after -u key if you want to see loaction
+> * -l, --location - just write after -u key if you want to see location

 ```console
 python3 instagram.py -u katerina.sahara -l